10 Signs Your Pinched Nerve Is Healing

 Fewer instances of pins and needles

-Another common symptom of a pinched nerve is known as a pins and needles sensation.
+Another common symptom of a pinched nerve is a sensation of pins and needles.
 This painful tingling and numbness can happen when you sit in one position for too long and you notice your foot “fell asleep.”
 Your foot falling asleep is an example of a minor pinched nerve.
 Once you change positions and remove pressure off the nerve, the symptoms go away.
-A more serious case of a pinched nerve can cause the pins and needles sensation for longer periods at a time.
+A more serious case of a pinched nerve can cause the pins and needles sensation for longer periods of time.

 Regaining sensation in the area